 Arriving by train: Most trains arrive at Termini, the central station.
-Night trains arrive and depart from Tiburtina or Ostiense, both just out of the city centre.
-Tiburtina especially is a horrible, squalid place.
-Although attempts are underway to improve it, if arriving there don’t wander around looking for buses; DO get an official taxi from the taxi stand and go somewhere else as quickly as possible.
+Night trains arrive and depart from Tiburtina or Ostiense, both just right outside of the city centre.

-Car Rental: If you want to hire a car in Rome to continue your trip in Italy we suggest the easiest, most painless way is to pick the car up either at Fiumicino Airport (for Tuscany and the North), or Ciampino Airport (for destinations south and east of Rome) and to get out of the city on the airport transport listed above.
+Car Rental: If you want to rent a car in Rome to continue your trip in Italy, we suggest the easiest, most painless way is to pick the car up either at Fiumicino Airport (for Tuscany and the North), or Ciampino Airport (for destinations south and east of Rome) and to get out of the city on the airport transport listed above.

 On a cruise?

-If you are visiting Rome on a cruise, your ship will dock at the, less than picturesque, port of Civitavecchia, 50 miles north-west of the city.
-If you want to make it into Rome under your own steam, there are two rail services to Rome from Civitavecchia Station, one stops at Stazione San Pietro (convenient for the Vatican), the other at Roma Termini.
-Services usually run twice an hour, and take c.
-1 hour.
-The trains from Civitavecchia to Termini arrive at, and leave from, platforms 25-27, 500 metres further down the tracks from the majority of the platforms on the Via Giolitti side (the right-hand side if you have the station concourse behind you and the trains in front of you).
+If you are visiting Rome on a cruise, your ship will dock at the port of Civitavecchia, 50 miles northwest of the city.
+If you want to make it into Rome on your own, there are two rail services to Rome from Civitavecchia Station, one stops at Stazione San Pietro (convenient for the Vatican), the other at Roma Termini.
+Services usually run twice an hour, and take around 1 hour.